chromatic.blossom

 f: This parameter is responsible for a similar effect to a, except in its fully own way.

 g: This parameter is responsible for changing the amount of petals just like c, except it preserves the petal structure pretty well.
 Petal count is multiplicative, not additive.
+Use multiples of 1/c for clean results.

 h: This parameter is responsible for... something?
 It changes the shape of the structure is the only thing I can say for sure.